tatumamckinnis/Scrolling-Platform-Game-Engine-and-Editor/doc/BACKLOG.md

 Name: Aksel

 Use Case 1: (Engine) Show opening splash screen
+1. User clicks on a file to load and then clicks "start game"
+2. A splash screen saying "PLAY GAMENAME" is displayed with the game's background

+When the initial "start game" is clicked, the background of the game is loaded and then a play splash screen is displayed.
+This will be an abstract class and just contains a button and some information such as high scores, current score, level, etc. When the game is played, the button "PLAY" will disappear.

 Use Case 2: (Engine) Update score
+Player interacts with an object and during the goal API check (which will pass in this case), the user's score will be updated to reflect this.
+The goal controller then communicates with the view to update it's visual of the score.

 Use Case 3: (Engine) Show game over splash screen
+The play button that was displayed when the user first loaded a game now is toggled to appear as well as a game over sign.
+It is notified by the goal controller to do this change.

 Use Case 4: (Engine) Update entity position
+The game controller returns a list of game objects that have been updated and calls on the view to update these elements.
+The view then updates each element by calling getUpdatedObjects() and uses the internal rendering logic to redraw the objects.
+Specifically, the entity position will be updated based on the movement handler.

 Use Case 5: (Engine) Change camera position
+The camera object is treated like a game object.
+The model changes the camera x and y coordinates which it should display via the camera API.
+These coordinates are given to the frontend via the camera API and the frontend displays that portion of the fully rendered map.

 Use Case 6: (Engine) Entity animation
+A handler triggers certain events in the event chain that may trigger an animation.
+The object's visual data including sprite path is changed.
+Then the object is rendered according to the user case "update entity position"

 ### Team Member #5: